urga/cookiecutter-django-bootstrap/README.rst

     - tries to use as many environment variables as possible
     - I love dj-static by Kenneth Reitz - serving static files without a cdn

-It uses a fixed set of versions as requirements, making sure that at least the dependancies that are listed, work well together
+It uses a fixed set of versions as requirements, making sure that at least the dependancies that are listed, work well together.

+Initial login for Django admin is whatever you set as username when cookiecutting (defaulting to "admin") and the password is "changeme".

 Usage